12 Days Rwenzori Trekking Safari

-Have breakfast and then drive to Kibale.
+Day 1: Kampala – Kibale National Park: Have breakfast in Kampala and then drive to Kibale national park.
 The northern route is shorter and faster and has a distance of about 300km with a tarmac road going to Fort Portal and also a distance of 36km on murram to Kanyanchu.
-On arrival you may visit the Crater Lake around.
-Dinner and overnight stay at the lodge.
+On arrival, you may visit the Crater Lake around.
+Dinner and overnight stay at Chimpanzee forest guest house.

 Day 4: John Matte hut (3350m): From Nyabitaba follow the trail that drops down through the forest to the Kurt Shafer Bridge, just below the confluence of the Mubuku and Bujuku rivers.
 Passing through the bamboo forest, traverse through a long and exhausting stretch of slippery moss-covered rock.
 From the Nyamileju rock shelter, Mount Stanley and Mount Speke can be seen before passing into the zone of the giant heather, lobelia and groundsel.
 You will reach John Matte Hut after passing through the tiring bog, for Dinner and Overnight at the Hut.

 Day 5: Bujuku Hut: after John Matte Hut, the trail drops to cross the Bujuku River.
 The upper Bigo Bog gives way to Bujuku Lake, with views of Mt Baker to the South and Mt Stanley to the west.
 Bujuku Hut, well located in the shadow of Mount Baker and Mount Speke, is set in a narrow valley below Steinmann pass.